-Julie Maxson is a Research and Teaching Professional in the Biology department with primary interests in molecular and cell biology, immunology and cancer biology.
+Julie Maxson is a Visiting Assistant Professor in the Biology department with primary interests in molecular and cell biology, immunology and cancer biology.
 She enjoys developing new and challenging research experiences for students and is guided by her previous career in the food science industry and research in heart disease.

 - B.S. and M.S.
 Biology, University of Dayton